Job Standard for Web Specialist, Associate

 Knowledge, Skills, and Abilities

-- Strong knowledge of web operations, including design, development, debugging, publishing and analytics; must include authoring.
+- Knowledge of web operations, including design, development, debugging, publishing and analytics

-- Knowledge of database development (Access, MySQL, SQL Server, etc.) and understanding of web application and database interaction.
+- Knowledge and understanding of web application and database interaction.

-- Experience in consulting, conceptualization, abstract thinking and logical reasoning.
+- Ability to conceptualization, abstract thinking and logical reasoning

 - Familiarity with ADA compliance and major OS platforms and their browsers in order to test for and address display issues.